xunluoshan/xunluoshan.github.io/_posts/2025-03-01-oxford-textbook-1-2.md

 ## Psychopathology
 `the study of abnormal states of mind`

-here are two approaches to the subject:
+Here are two approaches to the subject:
+{:.info}

 ### descriptive psychopathology
 - <u>definition:</u>
 > objective description of abnormal states of mind,